akashcraft/EyePort/README.md

 - Needs Lighting and 500+ samples for Good Image Detection
 - Only works with TOBII Pro Glasses 3

 The unrestrained motion (where user can freely move around along with rotating head) limitation was overcome in later builds of EyePort.
-This was possible because IMU sensor were no longer the primary source of tracking.
+This was possible because IMU sensor data was no longer the primary source of tracking.

 ## Who can use this?
 You are free to download and edit the source code files however you like.
 But, EyePort is not to be resold for any commercial purpose(s).